Part 2: Calibration & Imaging of J1849+3024

 parang=False)

-• Input the appropriate parameters to obtain amp and phase solutions, plot them and apply them to the target source.
-Remember that we have already set the flux scale so we should normalize the amplitude solutions.
+• Input the appropriate parameters to obtain amplitude and phase solutions, plot them, and apply them to the target source.
+Remember that we have already set the flux scale, so we should normalise the amplitude solutions.

-• Once you are happy then execute step 18
+• Once you are satisfied, execute step 18.

 6G.
 Final imaging